Peakboard/peakboard.github.io/content/_data_sources/SAP/en-sap.md

   - /data_sources/SAP/10-en-sap.html
 ---
 The connection to SAP is established via Direct RFC.
-Here the box communicates directly with an SAP application server.
+Here the Peakboard box communicates directly with an SAP application server.
 Without middleware and without the need to configure major things on SAP.

 To connect the SAP data source, select the "SAP" data source under "Add Data Source".
 (1)